Qraft

 Dynamic QR code pros:

-• Destination can be changed after creation
+• Destination can be changed unlimited times after creation.
+No need to replace printed materials

-• Short URLs keep QR codes compact
+• Short URLs keep QR codes compact, easier to print in small spaces

 Dynamic QR code cons:

-• Often requires paid service subscription
+• Often requires paid service subscription at approximately 1,000-5,000 yen monthly

-• Service discontinuation stops redirects
+• Service discontinuation stops redirects, invalidating QR codes

 Choosing by Use Case